-MM/AN 3B, Intermediate 2D Animation
+MM/AN 3B.
+Intermediate 2D Animation

-2.5 hours lecture 1.5 hours lab (GR or P/NP) Prerequisite: MM/AN 3A
+2.5 hours lecture 1.5 hours lab (GR or P/NP) Prerequisite: MM/AN 3A Acceptable for credit: CSU

-Project-based study of 2D animation:

-Developing movement based on the

-principles of animation; designing characters;

-timing based on lip-syncing; rotoscoping;

-coordinating sound to animated shorts and

-exploring the themes of American animation

-history.
-Not open for credit to students who

-have completed MMART 1
+Project-based study of 2D animation: Developing movement based on the principles of animation; designing characters; timing based on lip-syncing; rotoscoping; coordinating sound to animated shorts and exploring the themes of American animation history.
+Not open for credit to students who have completed MMART 1 87.